omriBernstein/brepl-test/README.md

 ##Recurring use

 If you want to run this local browser REPL again, just follow the instructions starting at [**Run the REPL**](#run-the-repl).
-If, as it has for me, the REPL sometimes becomes unresponsive&#8212;neither working nor explicitly erroring&#8212;try doing `lein cljsbuild once` again and retry.
+If, as it has for me, the REPL sometimes becomes unresponsive&mdash;neither working nor explicitly erroring&mdash;try doing `lein cljsbuild once` again and retry.